Orpheo McCord

-Orpheo McCord (born 1979) is an American composer and percussionist.
-He is an original member of Edward Sharpe and the Magnetic Zeros, and a former member of The Fall, Fool's Gold and Cass McCombs.
+Orpheo McCord (born July 19, 1979) is an American composer and percussionist.
+He was a founding member of the now-defunct Edward Sharpe and the Magnetic Zeros and was a former member of The Fall, Fool's Gold and Cass McCombs.
 His debut solo album, Recovery Inhale, was released on January 26, 2018.
+His second album, Music for Ketamine Therapy Vol. I, was released on October 8, 2023.

 Early life and education

 McCord attended Berklee College of Music, graduating in 2002.
 He has spent time in Ghana studying African percussion, and has also studied percussion in Mali, Cuba and Morocco.

 His father Joseph McCord has said he was named after the musician Orpheus from Greek mythology.
 Joseph McCord was a professional mime who went by the name Merlin, and was one of Ken Kesey's Merry Pranksters.

 Career

 The Fall (2006-07)

 In May 2006 after several members of U.K. Band The Fall quit mid-tour, McCord was recruited by frontman Mark E. Smith to join The Fall along with guitarist Tim Presley and bassist Rob Barbato.
 McCord toured the US and Europe with the band, and was a member of The Fall for their 26th album Reformation Post TLC (2007), as well as the live album Last Night at The Palais, recorded in 2007 and released two years later.
 The 2006-07 lineup was a pleasant one for The Fall, absent the infighting that marked most of the band's numerous incarnations.
 In his 2008 autobiography Renegade, Smith called McCord the best of the more than a dozen drummers The Fall had up to that point, with an openness to new ideas and straightforward playing that avoided cliches.